 ORCIS: The Oregon Career Information System (ORCIS) provides occupational information and education for students and adults in Oregon.

-roGFP: Redox-sensitive green fluorescent proteins were developed by Dr. James Remington at UO and will soon be available to the research community through Addgene.
+roGFP: Redox-sensitive green fluorescent proteins were developed by Dr. James Remington at UO and are available to the research community through Addgene.

 SWIS: The School-Wide Information System (SWIS) is a web-based information system designed to help school personnel to use office referral data to design school-wide and individual student interventions.